vladischad/TheoryOfComputation-p1-DFA/README.md

 We don't really know what we would have changed about the design process because it didn't take too long and was pretty straightforward.

-Write a brief (2-3 paragraph) reflection describing your experience with this project.
-Answer the following questions (but feel free to add other insights):
-- What worked well and what was a struggle?
-- What concepts still aren't quite clear?
-- What techniques did you use to make your code easy to debug and modify?
-- What would you change about your design process?
-- If you could go back in time, what would you tell yourself about doing this project?

 ## Compiling and Using